solana-labs/solana/docs/src/running-validator/validator-reqs.md

 - GPUs
   - While a CPU-only node may be able to keep up with the initial idling network, once transaction throughput increases, GPUs will be necessary
   - What kind of GPU?
-    - We recommend Nvidia 2080Ti or 1080Ti series consumer GPU or Tesla series server GPUs.
+    - We recommend Nvidia Turing and volta family GPUs 1660ti to 2080ti series consumer GPU or Tesla series server GPUs.
     - We do not currently support OpenCL and therefore do not support AMD GPUs.
 We have a bounty out for someone to port us to OpenCL.
 Interested?
 [Check out our GitHub.](https://github.com/solana-labs/solana)
 - Power Consumption
-  - Approximate power consumption for a validator node running an AMD Threadripper 2950W and 2x 2080Ti GPUs is 800-1000W.
+  - Approximate power consumption for a validator node running an AMD Threadripper 3950x and 2x 2080Ti GPUs is 800-1000W.

 ### Preconfigured Setups